sadit/SimilaritySearchDemos/site-src/demos.md

 ## Introduction

 Our demonstrations are Pluto and Jupyter notebooks that can be used to replicate and interactively use `SimilaritySearch`.
-To make the demonstrations more attractive, we also make use intensive use of `UMAP` visualization.
+To make the demonstrations more attractive, we also make use intensive use of visualizations based on non-linear dimensional reduction, These kind of algorithms use `k` nearest neighbors of a database as input to produce the low dimensional embedding.
-More detailed, UMAP is a non-linear dimension reduction technique that uses the graph of all-nearest neighbors, and here is the place for `SimilaritySearch`.
+In particular, we use the [`SimSearchManifoldLearning`](https://github.com/sadit/SimSearchManifoldLearning.jl) which provides an implementation of `UMAP` and also defines the necessary functions to interoperate with the `ManifoldLearning` package.

+We provide two kinds of examples:
-- `Pluto` notebooks require to run firstly an script to work, and use already computed structures.
+- `Pluto` reactive notebooks that can run locally or online.
 - `Jupyter` notebooks are less interactive but they are great to visualize directly on github without running.